-The idea of using Google as a hacking tool or platform certainly isn’t a novel idea, and hackers have been leveraging this incredibly popular search engine for years.
-In fact, Google Dorks have their roots in 2002 when a man by the name of Johnny Long started using custom queries to search for elements of certain websites that he could leverage in an attack.
-At its core, that’s exactly what Google Dorks are – a way to use the search engine to pinpoint websites that have certain flaws, vulnerabilities, and sensitive information that can be taken advantage of.
+The idea of using Google as a hacking tool or platform certainly isn’t novel, and hackers have been leveraging this incredibly popular search engine for years.
+Google Dorks had their roots in 2002 when a man named Johnny Long started using custom queries to search for elements of certain websites that he could leverage in an attack.
+At its core, that’s what Google Dorks are – a way to use the search engine to pinpoint websites that have certain flaws, vulnerabilities, and sensitive information that can be taken advantage of.
 As a side note, some people refer to Google Dorks as Google Hacking (they’re more or less synonymous terms).

-Believe it or not, Google Dorks can uncover some incredible information such as email addresses and lists, login credentials, sensitive files, website vulnerabilities, and even financial information (e.g. payment card data).
+Believe it or not, Google Dorks can uncover great information such as email addresses and lists, login credentials, sensitive files, website vulnerabilities, and even financial information (e.g., Payment card data).
 In fact, in our WordPress hacking tutorial, we listed a few Google Dorks that could be used to find SQLi (SQL injection) vulnerabilities.
 And the wonderful thing is that this is an incredibly passive form of attack that doesn’t draw much attention to the hacker.
-Unfortunately, some people use these techniques for illicit and nefarious activities such as cyberwarfare, digital terrorism, identity theft, and a whole host of other undesirable activities.
+Unfortunately, some people use these techniques for illicit and nefarious activities such as cyberwarfare, digital terrorism, identity theft, and many other undesirable activities.

 If you are reading this to learn how to break into a website and harm others just for kicks, perhaps you should pursue other interests.
-Let me caution you by stating that breaking into websites is an illegal activity, and it violates not only laws bur moral codes as well.
+Let me caution you by stating that breaking into websites is an illegal activity, and it violates not only laws but also moral codes.
 If you get caught, the consequences could be dire.
-Then why learn this to begin with, you ask?
-Well, the first place any white hat hacker needs to start is with understanding how hackers operate.
+Then why learn this, to begin with, you ask?
+Well, the first place any white-hat hacker needs to start is with understanding how hackers operate.
 Only then can they plug up security holes to prevent future attacks.

 Understanding Google Dorks Operators